nikolailevshakov/scenario-examples-courses/Docker/volumes/step3/text.md

-Append `Container's runtime data` line to the file inside the `sample-app-2` container `/home/files/file1.txt`

-Check the data inside file1.txt on the host.
+Check the path on the host where `sample-volume` is mounted.

-Append `Host's new data` line to the file on the host `/root/files/file1.txt`
+Append line "<p>Added from the host</p>" to the index.html on the host.

-Check the data inside file1.txt in the container.
+See inners of the index.html file in the container.

-Remove `sample-app-2` container.

-Check the data inside `file1.txt` on the host.

 <br>
 <details><summary>Info</summary>